Luxury Gokyo Lake Trek

 • Get a taste of Sherpa hospitality, monasteries, and culture.

-This usually covers flights from Kathmandu to Lukla and back, all the permits you need, luxury lodge stays, and full board meals so you don’t have to carry a chef in your backpack.
-Guides and porters are included too, so you can focus on the views instead of figuring out which way the trail goes.
+This covers flights from Kathmandu to Lukla and back, all the permits you need, luxury lodge stays, and full board meals so you don’t have to carry a chef in your backpack.
+Trekking guides and porters are included too, so you can focus on the views instead of figuring out which way the trail goes.

-The 14-Day Luxury Gokyo Lake Trek is a perfect way to enjoy the Himalayas without giving up comfort.
-You walk past deep blue lakes, climb Gokyo Ri for incredible views of Everest and other peaks, and end the day in cozy lodges with hot showers and good food.
+The 14 Day Luxury Gokyo Lake Trekking in Nepal is a perfect way to enjoy the Himalayas without giving up comfort.
+You walk past deep blue lakes, Hiking to Gokyo Ri for incredible views of Everest and other peaks, and end the day in cozy lodges with hot showers and good food.
 Along the way, you visit Sherpa villages, cross streams, and enjoy peaceful mountain scenery.
 Here are some highlighted points:

-The Luxury Gokyo Lake Trek takes you into the heart of the Everest region, where the views are nothing short of spectacular.
+The Luxury Gokyo Lake Trekking takes you into the heart of the Everest region, where the views are nothing but spectacular.
 From the top of Gokyo Ri, you can see Everest, Lhotse, Cho Oyu, and Makalu all lined up like nature’s very own mountain gallery.
-The turquoise lakes, sparkling glacial rivers, and alpine meadows add a pop of color against the snowy peaks.
+The turquoise lakes and sparkling glacial rivers add a pop of color against the snowy peaks.
 If you love photography, or even just love staring at mountains in awe, this trek is basically a dream come true.

 Adventure Without Compromising Comfort